bruceche/java-challenge/readme.md

   - Reauthentication of users when changing passwords is not performed during tests with Podman.
   - APIs can be called without authentication when tested with Swagger-UI.

+- Improving the performance of full table employee searches:
+  - Add functionality to search based on criteria (such as fuzzy name search, department, salary range, etc.).
+  - Add indexes.

 - Add logging functionality and incorporate appropriate logging handling within the program.

 - Configure environment variable files to set different environment parameters for various environments.